landaudiogo/cc-tutorials-2023/k8s/README.md

 ```

 The command creates a configMap wherein each key is the name of the file in the
 `../kafka/auth` directory, and the content is the file itself.
-As a
+To confirm the
-confirmation, run the following:
+contents of our configmap, run:
 ```bash
 kubectl describe configmap kafka-auth
 ```